Part IIA project guide

 Before making your selection, you should read the rest of this guide, noting the project sets, the combinations of sets that are not permitted, and reading project descriptions of interest (including any pre-requisite modules).

-Projects may be chosen from any subject area, regardless of your Engineering Area(s), with the exception that students specialising in Civil Engineering must take at least one of GD1/GD2/GD4 and one of these should hence be your first choice.
-Note also that students doing GD1 must also do GD2, whereas those doing GD2 can do so in combination with either GD1 or a language project - these are the only options due to the special timetabling constraints of these two projects (see project descriptions above).
+Projects may be chosen from any subject area, regardless of your Engineering Area(s), with the exception that students specialising in Civil Engineering must take either both GD1 and GD2 or one of these projects together with any language project.
+In either case, one of GD1 or GD2 must be your first choice.
+These are the only options due to the special timetabling constraints of these two projects (see project descriptions above).

 Students interested in taking a Language project should attend an information session in the Centre for Languages and Inter-Communication (see Key dates).

 Students must have finished entering their preferences near the start of the Lent Term (see Key dates above), immediately after COMET closes.
-These should be entered, in order, for exactly five projects, satisfying the following rules:
+These should be entered, in order, for exactly five projects (except for civil engineering students who only need to choose two or three), satisfying the following rules:

-4. You are only allowed to select a maximum of two projects from the list of those which are very over-subscribed (currently GF2, GF3, GM1 and GM2).
+- You are only allowed to select a maximum of two projects from the list of those which are very over-subscribed (currently GA2, GB3, GF2, GG3, GM2 and SF3).

 How projects are allocated